dagerikhl/spellwood/README.md

 ## Basic setup for app (if I'm so lucky that someone has forked my repo <3)

 _Disclaimer: I'm writing this on Windows.
-If you're on another OS, pleace reach out to me at [dagerikhl@gmail.com](mailto:dagerikhl@gmail.com)._
+If you're on another OS, pleace post an issue on [this repo's GitHub Issues page](https://github.com/dagerikhl/spellwood/issues)._

 For first steps, consult the [TypeScript DotA 2 template](https://github.com/ModDota/TypeScriptAddonTemplate)